aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/guardDuty-protection-for-eks/test-incident-notification/index.en.md

 ![kubectl_exec](/static/images/detective-controls/kubectl_exec.png)

-Go back to the GuardDuty console to check if a finding is generated.
+Go back to the [A]mazon GuardDuty console](https://console.aws.amazon.com/guardduty/home) to check if a finding is generated.

 ![GDexecinkubepods](/static/images/detective-controls/GDexecinkubepods.png)

-GuardDuty sends a notification to the Eventbridge within 5 minutes of the finding.
+Amazon GuardDuty sends a notification to the Eventbridge within 5 minutes of the finding.
 You can’t customize this default frequency.

 After the event is emitted from GuardDuty and an Eventbridge rule is triggered, you should receive an email through the subscription on the SNS topic shortly after.